octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.6 - 2025-03-13 =
+* Added preliminary support for importing properties from InfoCasa.
+Releasing in beta until we get to test it with real client data
+* Import area/size in Alto feeds
+* Strip commas from prices and support different currencies in Zoopla exports
+* Added 'Only import updated properties' setting to PropCTRL format
+* Tweaks to Idealista exports following a review process to get this back online
+* Lots of tweaks after running the plugin through 'Plugin Check' review.
+Including sanitization, escaping, preparing SQL, change of function names.
+More to be done on this

 = 2.5.5 - 2025-03-10 =
 * Import floorplans in Getrix format